 1) Someone on-site

-To meet our surveyor, escort them round the site and answer any questions.
+We will need you to provide access to site to meet our surveyor and escort them round the site to answer any questions.

 2) A copy of your asbestos register

 (If your building was built before 2000).
 Unless we see this document, the survey can’t take place and we’ll need to reschedule – which could delay your order .